 (2) During times of behind-the-wheel instruction, use of any items or behavior that causes or can cause unreasonable distraction shall be prohibited.
 No eating or drinking by students shall be permitted in the vehicle during times of instruction or while the vehicle is in motion;

 (3) No student shall be given more than three hours of behind-the-wheel instruction in one day.
 The total training a student receives shall not exceed four hours in one day.
-Students receiving more than two continuous hours of training shall be permitted a break at the approximate mid-point of the lesson;
+Students receiving more than two continuous hours of training shall be provided a ten-minute break at the approximate mid-point of the lesson;

 (4) Instructors shall ensure that a beginning driver's first hour of behind-the-wheel training occurs in an area that is reasonably free from pedestrian and vehicular traffic, and that the first hour does not include operation of a vehicle on primary traffic arteries, main highway routes, and other thoroughfares that carry a large amount of traffic;